Career searches and job hunts are painful: answering ads, resumé tweaking, phone calls, interviews, preparation, sweat, tears, fear of rejection, etc.

 Situation: Served as staff scientist in BSL II virology lab investigating cellular pathways for RNA virus infection from 2005 to 2011.
 Action: Studied and evaluated in vitro effects on multiple cell lines.
 Result: Determined BHK-21 cells are the most permissive lines for studying virus infection and published findings in Nature.

 This is EXACTLY what you want to say in an interview!
 So, when you’re asked “So, do you have cell culture experience…” isn’t it better to answer with the above SAR than with an ambiguous and less insightful ‘yes’?
 Look at the difference in information content and quality.
 Have you ever been asked, “can you tell me more about such and such”?
 This is your golden opportunity to toot your horn!
 Use one or two SARs and blow them away.
 Also, when you’re asked, “So, tell me about yourself…”, remember to relate your experience and skills to the stated requirements and line up a whole bunch of SARs. !BIFF!

 This is not rocket science, and these approaches have been around and in use for a while.
 We just need to retrain ourselves in the way we go about our job searches.
 Will these or any techniques ensure job placement?
 No, of course not.
 But in case you haven’t noticed, it’s a dog-eat-dog world out there – don’t get caught wearing Milkbone underwear.

 Happy hunting!
-And stay tuned for more tips on how to become a better job search street fighter.
+And check out part two for more tips on how to become a better job search street fighter..